 A blooming peach blossom tree hung with Chinese kots (© Iris Liu via Flickr)

 Cherry blossoms are springtime flowers that represent new beginnings and longevity with their long branches.
 Tai Po waterfront is a popular spot to view these beauties.
 Bamboo is another floral décor known to bring in good luck and fortune.
 Their sturdy build also symbolizes strength.
 Orchids are elegant-looking flowers that sustain throughout every season.
-They make for beautiful gifts during Chinese New Year as they represent abundance, fertility, luxury, and beauty.
+They make for beautiful gifts during Spring Festival as they represent abundance, fertility, luxury, and beauty.

 New Year paintings (年畫)